 In the Health Information Technology program, students learn skills in collecting, analyzing and maintaining health data, as well as billing and coding.
 Physicians and other health care professionals need accurate records to treat their patients, and professionals in the health information technology industry make that possible.
 Health information technology careers are found in a variety of settings, including health care facilities, consulting firms, government agencies, insurance companies, health care IS/IT vendors and pharmaceutical companies, as well as many other environments.
-For quicker entry into the industry, a certificate program is available in Medical Office Specialist (Abilene).
+For quicker entry into the industry, a certificate program is available in Medical Office Specialist.

-Health Information Technology is available fully online Abilene and Harlingen campuses.
+Health Information Technology is 100% online.
+Students will be required to take the Student Online Learning Orientation course (SOLO 100).
 A grade of C or better is required for all courses.

 Students are required to enroll in the First-Year Seminar course, TSTC 1101, in their first semester attending TSTC unless they have completed more than 24 credit hours.
-Please see detailed information regarding the course and exemptions in the Advising section under First-Year Seminar course.
+Please see detailed information regarding the course and exemptions in the Advising section under First-Year Seminar course